chiragpatel1229/Wind-Turbine-Simulation-and-Running-Average-Calculation/README.md

 ## Contributing
 This repository is for demonstration purposes.
 Feedback or suggestions are welcome via issues or pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE) - see the `LICENSE` file for details.

 ## Contact
 - **Name**: Chirag Patel
 - **LinkedIn**: [[linkedin.com/in/chiragpatel](https://www.linkedin.com/in/chirag-patel-794084104/)]
 - Feel free to connect for collaboration or further discussion!

-## Acknowledgments
-- Gratitude to the open-source communities for tools like OpenGL and PyInstaller.